japila-books/apache-spark-internals/docs/history-server/SQLHistoryListener.md

 onOtherEvent(event: SparkListenerEvent): Unit
 ----

-When `SparkListenerSQLExecutionStart` event comes, `onOtherEvent` attaches link:spark-sql-webui.adoc#creating-instance[SQL tab] to web UI and passes the call to the parent link:spark-sql-SQLListener.adoc[SQLListener].
+When `SparkListenerSQLExecutionStart` event comes, `onOtherEvent` attaches spark-sql-webui.md#creating-instance[SQL tab] to web UI and passes the call to the parent spark-sql-SQLListener.md[SQLListener].

 === [[onTaskEnd]] onTaskEnd